Shanibudi/Lossless-networks-project/README.md

 # PFC Cyclic Buffer Dependency Simulator

-This repository contains a Python-based simulation of **Priority Flow Control (PFC)** behavior in a network with **cyclic buffer dependencies (CBD)**.
-The simulator demonstrates how cyclic dependencies can lead to buffer buildup, link pauses, and eventually deadlock under higher traffic injection.
+This repository contains a Python-based simulator that demonstrates how **Priority Flow Control (PFC)** can lead to **cyclic buffer dependency (CBD)** behavior in lossless networks, including buffer buildup, link pauses, and deadlock.

-This simulator models a network composed of multiple switches and links, where traffic flows inject packets into the system and are stored in buffers with limited capacity.
-It incorporates a PFC threshold mechanism that triggers pause behavior whenever downstream buffers become congested, allowing the simulation of cyclic buffer dependencies that may form within the network.
-During execution, the simulator continuously tracks buffer occupancy over time, records when each link becomes paused due to downstream congestion, and determines whether the network reaches a deadlock state caused by circular waiting conditions.
+The simulator models a simplified leaf-spine topology where each switch has a single shared buffer, and packets are injected step-by-step according to predefined traffic flows.
+PFC is triggered whenever a downstream buffer crosses a threshold, potentially creating a circular wait condition.

 The project includes two scenarios:

 **Scenario 1:** Cyclic dependency without deadlock
 **Scenario 2:** Same dependency with an extra flow causing deadlock

-The simulator assumes that each switch has a single shared buffer, which is a simplified abstraction compared to real hardware.
-In real systems, ingress and egress queues are separated and host-facing egress and priority-based buffering can continue draining independently, but this simplification is intentional to clearly isolate the deadlock mechanism.

-## Background

-PFC is a mechanism used in lossless Ethernet networks (for example RoCE) to prevent packet loss due to buffer overflow.
-When a switch buffer reaches a configured threshold, it sends a pause signal upstream to stop incoming traffic.

-In networks with cyclic dependencies, PFC can cause a pathological condition where each buffer is full, every upstream link is paused, no buffer can drain and the entire system becomes frozen.
-This forms a deadlock.

 ## Dependencies